mikicz/ucl-photonics-oss-talks/oss.md

 - The first thing most people see
 - Usually written in Markdown
 - Should contain
-  - what does it do
+  - what does this project/library do
   - how to install it
   - basic usage
   - typical development tasks